sharetribe/flex-docs/src/docs/flex-cli/edit-email-templates-with-flex-cli/index.md

 other apps to use the new process version through the Marketplace API, you will need an alias to point to the version.

-In the default process there is a `release-1` alias.
+In our `preauth-nightly-booking` example process there is a `release-1` alias.
 Let's update that to point to the new process version:

 ```bash
 flex-cli process update-alias --process preauth-nightly-booking --alias release-1 --version 2 -m my-test-marketplace